 Press enter (after every command, press enter) and it should prompt you for the password you saved earlier.

-Step 3: Next it was recommended to me that I create a non-root user.
+Step 3: Next create a non-root user.
 The general idea is that the root can change anything for any user, and users can also make changes for themselves.

 usermod -aG sudo name